edoburu/django-staff-toolbar/README.rst

 Features:

 * Linking to the admin page of the current object.
-* Full configuration and customization of the displayed toolbar items.
+* Full configuration of the displayed toolbar items.
+* API for adding custom menu items.

 This package has been tested in Django 1.5.